Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

 💡 Tip: start small

 Your first prompt doesn't have to be ambitious.
 Try something concrete like: "Build me a single-page marketing site for a coffee shop called Orbit.
 Dark theme, warm amber accents."
-Watch how Claude reads files, writes code, and asks questions along the way.
+Watch how the agent reads files, writes code, and asks questions along the way.
 That's the vibe-coding loop.

 🔌 Power-ups